kiboschool/course-mathematical-thinking/src/homework/the-question/week6.md

 Now in your opinion, what is the largest video game ever created? by intuition, do you think it would fit in your hardrive right now? what if I told you it was a whopping 250 Gigabytes?

-What is a Gygabite anyway? what's a byte?
+What is a Gygabyte anyway? what's a byte?